Crane safety: 10 tips for a safe handling and weighing

 Proceed with the lifting operation slowly and properly

 Avoiding rush and staying calm throughout the process will make the end as comfortable and safe as possible.
 Do not accelerate or brake abruptly to prevent the load from swaying.
+Proper communication and hand signals are also critical for the job.

 Safety comes first when working with heavy machinery.